 Cluster Dextrin (HBCD): Highly Branched Cyclic Dextrin for Endurance Fueling

 Cluster dextrin — chemically, highly branched cyclic dextrin or HBCD — is a high-molecular-weight, low-osmolarity carbohydrate engineered from waxy maize starch via a branching enzyme.
 It was developed by Glico Nutrition in Japan in the 1990s and has become a niche but legitimate endurance-fueling ingredient.
-The premise is mechanically interesting: by combining a very high molecular weight (~160,000–500,000 Da) with high water solubility, cluster dextrin delivers a high carbohydrate dose with a very low solution osmolarity, which empties from the stomach faster than equivalent maltodextrin or glucose solutions.
+The premise is mechanically interesting: by combining a very high molecular weight (~160,000–500,000 Da) with high water solubility, cluster dextrin delivers a high carbohydrate dose at a very low solution osmolarity, which empties from the stomach faster than equivalent maltodextrin or glucose solutions at matched energy content.

 The Gastric Emptying Trial Evidence